visahaarala/jazzchords/README.md

 Simple tool for practicing random jazz chords.

-Set the range of sharps/flats under `Accidentals` and the chord complexity level under `Difficulty`.
+Set the range of sharps & flats under `Accidentals` and the chord complexity level under `Difficulty`.

 Generate and go back and forth between chords using the `Next` & `Previous` buttons, or automatically `Play` through different chords using metronome settings under `Tempo`.